Anna Hřebřinová

-Anna Hřebřinová (November 11, 1908 - December 6, 1993) was a Czechoslovak gymnast who competed for Czechoslovakia in the 1936 Summer Olympics in Berlin, Germany.
+Anna Hřebřinová (11 November 1908 – 6 December 1993) was a Czech gymnast who competed for Czechoslovakia in the 1936 Summer Olympics in Berlin, Germany.

 In 1936 she won the silver medal as member of the Czechoslovak gymnastics team.
-Additionally, she was a team-member on the victorious Czechoslovakian team at the World Championships in 1934 which was the first-ever World Championships with an official women's competition.
+Additionally, she was a team-member on the victorious Czechoslovak team at the World Championships in 1934 which was the first-ever World Championships with an official women's competition.